mortylabs/mqtt2influx/README.md

 # mqtt2influx

 > A lightweight Python tool (and companion Docker image) to bridge your MQTT sensor streams into InfluxDB for time-series analysis.
-> Easily configured with a `.env` file and a topic map.
-> Run from the command line or docker/k3s.
-> Ideal for self-hosted dashboards, IoT monitoring, and Grafana.

 [![Python Version](https://img.shields.io/badge/python-3.9%2B-blue.svg)]()